 I also have interests in urban and environmental studies and planning.
-My current research in this area is focused on urbanization, urban ecosystem services, land use and transportation planning, urban infrastructure, smart cities, and their effects on cities and communities with respect to residential choices, housing values, social and environmental justice, human well-being and health, and resilience.
+My current research in this area is focused on urbanization, urban ecosystem services, land use and transportation planning, urban infrastructure, smart cities, and their effects on cities and communities with respect to residential choices, housing values, social justice, human well-being and health, and resilience.

 Most of my research is quantitative, building upon my methodological expertise in spatial analysis and statistics, geographic information science (GIS), and computational spatial science.
 And my area of specialties is on the United States and China.